Last updated: 18 June 2020 at 9.40am

 If you were previously on immunosuppressants, you may still be immunosuppressed.
 This can last for months after stopping treatment.

-If you get coronavirus, ask your GP or consultant if they recommend any changes to your treatment.
+If you get COVID-19, ask your GP or consultant if they recommend any changes to your treatment.
 Do this before taking your next dose of treatments.

 If you are an essential worker